dao-duc-tung/qml-vtk-python/README.md

 pip install PySide2 # Windows
 ```

-In Windows, you might need configure the some environment variables in your Conda environment:
+In Windows, you might need to configure the some environment variables in your Conda environment:

 ```shell
 export QT_PLUGIN_PATH="path/to/site-packages/PySide2/plugins"